faraza/CCGenerativeMusic/README.md

 # CCGenerativeMusic
-EKG does button presses.
+EEG does button presses.
 PLAY MUSIC WITH YOUR MIND

 To compile: